Superalgos/Superalgos/README.md

 > NOTE FOR DEVELOPERS: Instead of using the executable file to run the app, you may want to use ```node run``` from within the root ```Superalgos Desktop App``` folder, to run on your full Node Js installation.

-## The Extended Version for Regular Folks
+## Initial Setup: The Extended Version for Regular Folks

 ### Downloads